ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MT.md

+<a href="/1.3/README.md">Back to the Table of Contents</a>
 <h2>SMS/MMS MT Postbacks</h2>
+<div id="page-content"><strong>Brief Overview:</strong>
+This document will provide a technical description of the MMS/SMS MO POSTBACK API.
+In brief, this API allows those with an SMS/MMS MO-enabled shortcode to forward received messages (MMS/SMS MO) to your server.

+<strong>SMS/MMS MO Specific URL:</strong>
+A separate Postback URL specifically for SMS/MMS MO's(Mobile Originated) maybe be set via the API Settings tab of your account.
+If it is not set, all postbacks will be sent to the Postback URL that is set.

+<strong>SMS MO General Information:</strong>
+To receive SMS MO postback notification you need to have that option enabled in your account.
+Once the SMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.

+<strong>MMS MO General Information</strong>
+To receive MMS MO postback notification you need to have that option enabled in your account and you need to configure it within the particular MMS MO campaign.
+Once the MMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each MMS MO received on the MMS MO Keyword.
+If you have (optionally) enabled the MMS MO moderation panel then the postback notifictions will only be sent upon manual approval by the moderator.
 <p><strong>Group #1- SMS</strong></p>
 <p><strong>a) Synopsis: </strong>This Postback provides a notification when the SMS is sent out from our server.
 Postback will contain following nodes:</p>
 <p>CODE, ORIGIN</p>